 We believe that learning is improved with interaction, discussion, and applying knowledge gained to manage problems.
-We expect all students to contribute regularly to seminar discussions via the webinar chat facility.
+We expect all students to contribute regularly to seminar discussions via the webinar chat facility to enable a fruitful learning experience.
 We will run several activities that rely on students to prepare online materials released a week before an interactive classroom session.